Kaʻiana: Kauaʻi

-On Kauaʻi Kaʻiana and his brothers, as well as their families, were cared for by Kāʻeokūlani.
+On Kauaʻi, Kaʻiana and his brothers, as well as their families, were cared for by Kāʻeokūlani.
 When the first Europeans to return to the islands since the death of Cook arrived, they were greeted by Kāʻeokūlani and Kaʻiana, carrying his young daughter and accompanied by a large group of attendants.
-The “HMS King George” and the “Queen Charlotte" were captained by Nathaniel Portlock and George Dixon.
+HMS King George and HMS Queen Charlotte were captained by Nathaniel Portlock and George Dixon.
 The ships anchored off Waimea on June 19, 1786.
-Dixon says of Kaʻiana's daughter, that she was:
+Dixon said that Kaʻiana's daughter was:

 Portlock wrote in his journal about the first Christmas on Kauai, December 1786.
 He had passed out small presents to the women and children and was then surprised by gifts of pigs and fresh vegetables delivered to his ship from Kaʻiana.
 A few months after Portlock and Dixon had left the island, in the summer of 1787, the "Nootka" arrived captained by John Meares.
 The ship stayed only a few months before sailing off with Kaʻiana on board.
-Some month before, Captain Charles William Barkley arrived at Oahʻu and took abord his ship, the Imperial Eagle, a Native Hawaiian woman or wahine.
-She was given a name which was an attempt at a phonetic spelling of the Hawaiian word.
-She was called "Wynee and served as a companion and Lady's maid for Barkley's wife Frances Barkley.
-When Dixon had returned from the Pacific Northwest, he was hoping to re-unite with Portlock and the "King George" at Kauaʻi in mid-September.
+When Dixon had returned from the Pacific Northwest, he was hoping to re-unite with Portlock and the King George at Kauaʻi in mid-September.
 He was told by ʻŌpūnui that another ship had arrived and left with Kaʻiana.
 He described Meares as "ʻeno", Hawaiian for a "wild and suspicious man" who had given no gifts in return for the provisions he was given.
-After his ship was provisioned Dixon returned gifts to Kāʻeokūlani of a large woolen cloak and an iron Adze.
-Portlock returned on October 3, 1787, but finding Dixon gone sailed on almost immediately.
+After his ship was provisioned Dixon returned gifts to Kāʻeokūlani of a large woollen cloak and an iron Adze.
+Portlock returned on October 3, 1787, but finding Dixon gone, sailed on almost immediately.

-Voyage to Canton
+Voyage with Meares

 On September 2, 1787, Ka'iana departed Hawai'i on John Meares' ship Nootka as Meares' guest.
+They arrived in Canton (Guangzhou) in October 1787.
+Ka'iana also visited Macau.

+In southern China, Meares picked up three other Hawaiians left there by other Western ships.
+These three include a stout man and a boy from Maui, who were not specifically named, and a Hawaiian woman in Canton by the name of Wynee, who had been left there by Captain Charles William Barkley, on the British ship Imperial Eagle.
+Wynee and the unnamed man died of illness on the voyage home while the fate of the young boy was never recorded.
+Ka'iana, who remained by Wynee's bedside caring for her, contracted a fever as well.
+He reportedly became seriously distraught upon learning of her death, although he would recover.
+Wynee bequeathed to Ka'iana some trade articles she had acquired and asked him to deliver her remaining possessions to her father and mother.

-They arrived in Canton in October 1787.
-Ka'iana also visited Macao.
-After departing from Canton, Meares bought the ship Iphegenia.
-Meares gave command of the ship to William Douglas and transferred Ka'iana to it.
-Ka'iana and Douglas then sailed to the Philippines and the northwestern coast of North America.
-The Iphegenia arrived in Maui on December 6 or 7, 1788, where Ka'iana left the ship.
+After departing from Canton, Meares bought the ship Iphigenia.
+Meares gave command of the ship to William Douglas and transferred Kaʻiana to it.
+Kaʻiana and Douglas then sailed to the Philippines and the northwestern coast of North America.